input-output-hk/MIPs/MIP-???/README.md

 ```

 In the contract above the `Cashier` action requires commitment from the `Sender` side.
 So `IChoice "amount"` is the cheque which `Sender` and `Recipient` exchange off-chain and this signed `Input` is used at the end to cash out the money on the L1 layer.
-We can use two different keys for `Sender` wallet and `Sender` signature so the application which will issue the cheques doesn't even have to be the wallet itself.
+We can use two different keys for `Sender` wallet and `Sender` commitments so the application which will issue the cheques doesn't even have to be the wallet itself.

 The "cash out" branch is guarded by `Recipient` action so the cheques are safe and cannot be used by `Sender` to initiate the payout process with outdated cheque.
 The cheques themselves can be stored even publically or send to multiple storage backends for redundancy (email, IPFs etc.).

+We can even consider that separation of wallets from the payment channel App and use separate key for `Recipient` from the final destination wallet.
+This separation could allow us to minimize the risk but also to minimize the communication with the wallet from the application (possibly a mobile App).

 ## Specification